CMMC Final Rule

 8. Cloud Providers and FedRAMP Requirements

-Cloud Service Providers (CSPs) that handle Controlled Unclassified Information (CUI) must meet FedRAMP Moderate or an equivalent level of compliance.
-This means SMBs using cloud services need to verify that their cloud providers meet these standards to ensure data security.
-It is essential to work with CSPs that align with CMMC requirements, as any non-compliance could jeopardize the security of sensitive information and your CMMC certification.
+Cloud Service Providers (CSPs) handling Controlled Unclassified Information (CUI) must meet FedRAMP Moderate or equivalent compliance standards.
+Small and medium-sized businesses (SMBs) using such services should verify that their CSPs meet these standards to ensure data security and maintain Cybersecurity Maturity Model Certification (CMMC) compliance.
+Non-compliance by a CSP can jeopardize the security of sensitive information and affect your organization’s CMMC certification.

 9. Using Managed Service Providers (MSPs) and External Service Providers (ESPs)